danluu/Fuzz.jl/README.md

 You probably don't want to use this.
-I spent a few minutes writing the most naive possible fuzzer, to see if it would turn up any bugs, and it's found more bugs than I have time to debug.
+I spent a few minutes writing the most naive possible fuzzer, to see if it would turn up any bugs.
+Turns out, this terrible method can generate bugs faster than I can debug them.
 However, the general approach and the specific implementation are pretty lame.
+If you're looking at this, you probably want something like [Csmith](http://embed.cs.utah.edu/csmith/) or [jsfunfuzz](https://bugzilla.mozilla.org/show_bug.cgi?id=jsfunfuzz).

+I'm planning to, eventually, write a real fuzzer to see if something that generates random expressions turns up more bugs than this.
+Suggestions / pull requests welcome.

 ### Confirmed/debugged bugs